 Behavioral boundaries — the regions of the input space where agent behavior changes discontinuously — are where failure modes live.
 They exist in every agent, they cause production failures when unaddressed, and they are systematically missed by manual test suites that test what designers anticipated rather than what the input space contains.

-The failure modes will be found either before deployment (as opportunities for remediation) or after deployment (as violations, incidents, and trust score penalties).
-Behavioral boundary mapping gives operators the choice of when.
+CBM is designed to find them before deployment.
+The magnitude of the failures CBM surfaces in a real cohort, and the magnitude of the pact-violation reduction operators achieve by remediating them, are the testable empirical questions the protocol in §Replication will answer.
+The failure modes will be found either before deployment (as opportunities for remediation) or after deployment (as violations, incidents, and trust score penalties); behavioral boundary mapping gives operators the choice of when.